LimoWanKenobi/LimoResume/resume.md

 * Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing the deployment time and allowing CI and automatic deployment with Octopus Deploy.
 * Participated in the development of a new AngularJS application ([VIC Online](http://myconference.unov.org)) to show the integrated information of UN's Conferences allowing UN delegates to access the documents and digital recordings on their mobile devices before and after the conference.
 All information is gathered automatically from the internal management systems.
-* Optimized Entity Framework queries reducing database hits from more than 10000 per second to less than 200 per second.
+* Working on optimize Entity Framework queries with the objective of reducing database hits from more than 10000 per second to less than 200 per second.

 ### Software Development Engineer